jaredly/jerd/docs/Roadmap.md

   - they can also choose to only show a specific set of test cases
 - there should be a well-known TestCase type that has a render plugin, and also a render plugin for an array of TestCases.
+- do we specify test cases Display config?
+Or ... set that up some other way? hmmm ...

 #### Alternatives / Variants????
 I should wireframe this.